konfuzio-ai/document-validation-ui/README.md

 ## Vue Components

 The entry point of the app is the `main.js` where the `App.vue` component is loaded.
-It has the responsibility to tell the store to fetch API data and save it while load the main UI component of the app, the `DocumentDashboard.vue`.
-This component loads the main 3 components of the app: `DocumentThumbnails`, `DocumentPage` and `DocumentAnnotations`.
+This component has the responsibility to tell the store to fetch API data and save it.
+While fetching the data, the main UI of the app is drawn on the `DocumentDashboard` component and is divided into: `DocumentThumbnails`, `DocumentPage` and `DocumentAnnotations`.

 ### DocumentThumbnails